tutorgen/hpit_services/README.md

 system of modules.

-Tutor - A tutor is an entity that interacts with students and uses the HPIT system to gather and analyze intelligent information about student perforamance.
+Tutor - A tutor is an entity that interacts with students and uses the HPIT system to gather and analyze intelligent information about student performance.
 A tutor could be a game, or a web application, a Flash game, or some other system that interacts with students in an effort to educate or train.

 Plugin - An HPIT Plugin is a module that specializes in a very specific and narrow band of responsibility.